projectsesame/sesame/site/content/resources/upgrading.md

 ### The less easy way

-This section contains information for administrators who wish to manually upgrade from Contour 1.0.0 to Contour 1.0.1.
+This section contains information for administrators who wish to manually upgrade from Sesame 1.0.0 to Sesame 1.0.1.

-#### Contour version
+#### Sesame version

-Ensure the Contour image version is `docker.io/projectcontour/contour:v1.0.1`.
+Ensure the Sesame image version is `docker.io/projectsesame/Sesame:v1.0.1`.

 #### Envoy version